AnyChart/docs.anychart.com/Gantt_Chart_NEW/Elements.md

 To access labels, call the **labels()** method of a particular element type or of [all elements](#all_elements) (of course, only the elements that can have labels are affected):

 ```
-// access labels of regular tasks
+// access labels of tasks
 var labels = chart.getTimeline().tasks().labels();
 ```